 In every shop and restaurant you go to, and in every TV or movie you watch, you hear some sort of music being played.
 Many people love to listen to music on their phones or iPods while on their commute, or on the radio when driving, or on the stereo at home.
-Not to mention how K-pop has became a worldwide sensation.
+Not to mention how K-pop has became a worldwide sensation (thanks to bands like Blackpink, BTS, and many more).
 In other words, music is a big part of most people’s lives.

 Thus, learning how to say ‘music’ in Korean will likely be a good enhancement to your Korean vocabulary.
 Today you’ll learn just that!